Ken Ofori-Atta

-Kenneth Nana Yaw Ofori-Atta (born 7 November 1959), is a Ghanaian investment banker who served as the Minister for Finance and Economic Planning in the cabinet of Nana Akufo-Addo from 2017 to 2024.
+Kenneth Nana Yaw Ofori-Atta (born 7 November 1959), is a Ghanaian investment banker who served as the minister for finance and economic planning in the cabinet of Nana Akufo-Addo from 2017 to 2024.
 He is co-founder of Databank Group, a Ghanaian financial services company, and was executive chairman until 2012 when he resigned.
-He was nominated by President Nana Akufo-Addo, his paternal cousin, on 10 January 2017 and assumed office on 27 January 2017 as finance minister.
-On February 14, 2024, he was relieved of his position as the finance minister of Ghana by Nana Akufo-Addo.
-In early February 2025, Ken Ofori-Atta was added to the Special Prosecutor’s wanted list over financial misconduct charges.
-But on February 18, 2025, his name was removed after he pledged to return voluntarily.
-A red notice was subsequently placed on him by Interpol in June 2025 when he failed to appear, reportedly on medical grounds.
-He was said to be undergoing treatment for prostate cancer.

 Early life and education

 Ken Ofori-Atta was born on 7 November 1958 in Kibi, a town in the Eastern Region of Ghana.
 He is the son of the economist and politician Jones Ofori Atta.
 Ofori-Atta attended A.N.T.
 1 Experimental School in Accra New Town for his primary school education and subsequently Achimota School for his O-Level and A-Level certificates received in 1976 and 1978 respectively.
 He got a temporary job as a mathematics teacher at Accra Academy in the period after his A-level at Achimota.
 In August 1980, Ofori-Atta was enrolled at Columbia University for a B.A. in Economics.
 He graduated from Columbia in 1984 and worked at Morgan Stanley in New York.
 He studied for and received an MBA from the Yale University School of Management in 1988 and went to work for the investment bank, Salomon Brothers.